City of Joy (1992 film): Box office

-In contrast to some of Joffe's previous successes (The Killing Fields), the film was not a box office success, even on its modest budget; According to the Internet Movie Database and Box Office Mojo, the film grossed $14.7 million in the United States.
+In contrast to some of Joffe's previous successes (The Killing Fields), the film was not a box office success, even on its modest budget; The film grossed £0.8 million in the United Kingdom and $14.7 million in the United States and Canada.

 Critical response

 On Rotten Tomatoes the film has an approval rating of 53% based on reviews from 17 critics.

 Roger Ebert of the Chicago Sun-Times gave it 3 out of 4 and wrote: "City of Joy seems a little too 'written', too conformed to the rituals of Hollywood screenplays.
 There's so much interesting stuff in the movie we are prepared to forgive that."